 Having said that, a one size fits all policy isn’t the solution, as each of us has our own preferred way of working.
 Instead we need a framework to help us decide what works for each individual.
 Above all, teams need to talk about this to establish a set of group norms, agreed and monitored by everybody.

-To read more of Binna Kandola's blogs, click here.
+To read more of Binna Kandola's blogs on diversity and and other related business psychology topics, click here.

 Diversity is good for business: this is the mantra that's been accepted for many years now.